 “The Doll’s House” is a short story by Katherine Mansfield, set in New Zealand, written 1922.
-For young readers, this is a good introduction to Mansfield’s work.
-Its main themes are seen across children’s literature and are readily accessible in this work for adults.
-Unlike stories such as “The Garden Party” and “Bliss”, the reader is not required to fill in so many gaps.
+This is Mansfield’s most accessible story, and a good introduction to her work.
+Its main themes are seen across children’s literature.
+Unlike stories such as “The Garden Party” and “Bliss”, the reader is not required to fill in so many gaps by interpreting imagery.
 We are able to know exactly what happens.

 (It always bothers me that the apostrophe doesn’t come after the ‘s’ in dolls’ house, since more than one doll always lives there…)

 Schools looked like this around the time Katherine Mansfield was growing up in New Zealand — the New Zealand of her memory.

 New Zealanders have long loved to tell ourselves the myth that New Zealand is without social class.
 “When Europeans settled in New Zealand, everyone was equal.
 Everyone started from scratch, and everybody drank at the same pubs, attended the same schools…”

 That was never true.
 My earliest ancestor to New Zealand emigrated as a bannister maker.
 He went to New Zealand to make bannisters for rich people, who took their servants, their wealth and their attitudes with them.
 Nothing magical happened on that boat to wipe those slates clean.